helderpinto/AzureOptimizationEngine/README.md

 * Azure datacenter location
 * Using a user account with Owner permissions over the chosen subscription and enough privileges to register Azure AD applications ([see details](https://docs.microsoft.com/en-us/azure/automation/manage-runas-account#permissions)).

+If the deployment fails for some reason, you can simply repeat it, as it is idempotent.
+The same if you want to upgrade a previous deployment with the latest version of the repo.
+You just have to keep the same deployment options.

 ### Deploying from GitHub

 ```powershell